Simple MineCraft Cline

 }

-Detects if the device supports touch input to enable on-screen buttons
+Detects whether the browser supports touch input so on-screen buttons only appear on phones/tablets.

 draw()